-HTCs will need to remain flexible and continue to become key to clinical areas as practice changes and as new evidence becomes available advise clinical colleagues on the best ways to use blood and blood components to improve and save patient lives.
-Below are some resources which will support HTCs.
+BMCs need to remain flexible and continue to influence practice in clinical areas.
+As new evidence becomes available, they should advise clinician’s on the best practice for the use of blood and blood components to improve outcomes and save patient lives.
+Below are some resources, which will support BMCs.

 If you have others please contact the ISBT office to get these uploaded.

-- Australian Red Cross Blood Service, Transfusion Committees Resources2014
+- Australian Red Cross LifeBlood, Transfusion Committees Resources 2020

-- NHS Blood and Transplant, Transfusion Team Resources, Resources for Transfusion Practitioners, Transfusion Laboratory Managers and Hospital Transfusion Committees2016
+- NHS Blood and Transplant, Transfusion Team Resources, Resources for Transfusion Practitioners, Transfusion Laboratory Managers and Hospital Transfusion Committees 2020

 - Appropriateness of blood transfusion and physicians’ education: a continuous challenge for Hospital Transfusion Committees?
 Blood Transfuse.
 Editorial.
 10. Pp1-3 2012